-Asimov was born in 1920 in Petrovichi, Russia.
-As an infant he was one of 16 children in the village to develop double pneumonia, and the only one to survive.
-He was the eldest of three children and together the Asimov family migrated to Brooklyn, New York, when he was three years old.
+The eldest of three children, the Asimov family migrated to Brooklyn, New York, when he was three years old.
 An independent learner, he taught himself to read at age five.

-As an undergraduate, Asimov originally studied zoology, switching to chemistry citing his reluctance to dissect a cat.
-He earned a Masters in chemistry and a Doctor of Philosophy in biochemistry by 1948.
+As an undergraduate, Asimov originally studied Zoology, switching to Chemistry citing his reluctance to dissect a cat.
+He earned a Masters in Chemistry and then a Doctor of Philosophy in Biochemistry by 1948.

 Between his studies, he served as a civilian in the Navy for three years, and was drafted into the US Army, serving for nine months before receiving an honourable discharge.
 He also met his first wife, Gertrude Blugerman, and they went on to have two children together before separating in 1970.

-Asimov's famed Foundation novels despict a vast interstellar empire shaped by psychohistory, in which the future of humanity can be predicted through mathematical calculations and the principle of determinism.
-These were collated in Foundation: Trilogy (1951), Foundation and Empire (1952) and Second Foundation (1953), and made into a TV series in 2021.
+Asimov's famed Foundation novels depict a vast interstellar empire shaped by psychohistory, in which the future of humanity can be predicted through mathematical calculations and the principle of determinism.
+These were collated in his books Foundation: Trilogy (1951), Foundation and Empire (1952) and Second Foundation (1953), and made into a TV series in 2021.

 Asimov's The Last Question (1956) was centred on the ability of mankind to reconcile and reverse the process of entropy.
 It was his personal favourite story.